 Camp Elings will provide nutritional snacks and popsicles throughout the week, including:

 - And much more!

-Most camps run from 9 AM — 3 PM daily.
-If you are not using extended care, please drop off your child no earlier than 15 minutes before camp starts.
+Most camps run from 8:30 AM — 4 PM daily.
+Please drop off your child no earlier than 15 minutes before camp starts.
 Please pick up your child no later than 15 minutes after the camp ends each day.
 Campers will be released only to the parent/guardian listed on the original registration form.

 Sign-in and sign-out is required each day when you drop off and pick up your child.
 If you wish to designate another person for pick up and/or drop off, please write their name on the sign-in sheet.

 Contact P.A.L. at (805) 962-5560 for more information.

 We are always happy to help you move to another session so your child will not miss out on their fun summer camp experience.
 If you do need to completely cancel your child’s participation, we ask that you let us know as soon as possible.
 Refund amounts depend on the notice you are able to give us.

 - If you cancel more than 7 days before camp session starts: Entire camp fee is refunded, less a $25 administrative fee.